treeverse/lakeFS/docs/reference/rbac.md

 ## Pluggable Authentication and Authorization

 Authorization and authentication is pluggable in lakeFS.
 If lakeFS is attached to a [remote authentication server](remote-authenticator.html) (or you are using lakeFS Cloud) then the [role-based access control](rbac.html) user interface can be used.
 If you are using RBAC with your self-managed lakeFS then the lakeFS configuration element `auth.ui_config.rbac` should be set to `external`.
+An enterprise (paid) solution of lakeFS should set `auth.ui_config.rbac` as `internal`.

 If you are using self-managed lakeFS and do not have a [remote authentication server](remote-authenticator.html) then you should set `auth.ui_config.rbac` to `simplified` and refer to the [access control list](access-control-lists.html) documentation instead.